Advanced Endoscopy Fellowship

 Third-Tier Advanced Endoscopy Fellowship

-The Section of Gastroenterology and the Digestive Disease Institute at Virginia Mason offers a one-year advanced fellowship opportunity offering extensive training in therapeutic endoscopy.
+The Section of Gastroenterology and the Digestive Disease Institute at Virginia Mason offer a one-year advanced fellowship opportunity that provides extensive training in therapeutic endoscopy.
 The fellowship focuses on developing a broad knowledge base related to therapeutic endoscopy, an ability to generate relevant differential diagnoses based on history and physical examinations, an understanding of indications and contraindications of therapeutic procedures, and skill at performing these procedures safely and effectively, as well as an appreciation of the humanistic and ethical aspect of medicine.

-In December 2017, we will begin accepting applications from applicants who will have completed their formal GI fellowship in the United States as approved by the Accreditation Council on Graduate Medical Education by June 30, 2019.
+In December, we will begin accepting applications.
+Only applicants who will have completed their formal GI fellowship in the United States as approved by the Accreditation Council on Graduate Medical Education by the start of the fellowship are eligible to apply.
 Please Note: We cannot consider applications with J1 visa status.
-The Advanced Endoscopy Fellowship for the July 1, 2018 through June 30, 2019 academic year is FILLED.
-The deadline for submitting a complete application for the 2019–2020 year is March 1, 2018.
+The Advanced Endoscopy Fellowship for the July 1, 2018, through June 30, 2019, academic year is FILLED.
+The 2019–2020 application period is now CLOSED.

 To apply, submission of TWO separate applications is required: